Jeanfr1/crypto-wallet-magic/README.md

 ---

 <div align="center">
-  Made with ❤️ by Your Team Name
+  Made with ❤️ by Josean Araujo
 </div>